Skip to content

 Batch results

-Lunascope still processes project jobs sequentially rather than in parallel, but the GUI remains responsive while they run.
-You can request cancellation with Project / Evaluate (project) again or press Ctrl/Cmd-.; the current record is allowed to finish cleanly before the run stops.
+Lunascope processes project jobs in parallel worker processes when more than one worker is selected, and the GUI remains responsive while they run.
+You can request cancellation with Project / Evaluate (project) again or press Ctrl/Cmd-.; queued records are stopped while any in-progress worker slice is allowed to finish or shut down cleanly.
 Lunascope also does not automatically save all outputs, so this is still best kept for light project-level jobs rather than serious batch pipelines.